MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 ms.date: 07/08/2024
 ms.service: semantic-kernel
 ---
 # What are Semantic Kernel Vector Store connectors?
-(Experimental)
+(Preview)

 > [!WARNING]
-> The Semantic Kernel Vector Store functionality is experimental, still in development and is subject to change.
-It still has significant gaps in functionality, e.g. Vector Search, which is currently in development and will be released soon.
+> The Semantic Kernel Vector Store functionality is in preview, and improvements that require breaking changes may still occur in limited circumstances before release.
+> [!TIP]
+> If you are looking for information about the legacy Memory Store connectors, refer to the [Memory Stores page](./memory-stores.md).

 Vector databases have many use cases across different domains and applications that involve natural language processing (NLP), computer vision (CV), recommendation systems (RS), and other areas that require semantic understanding and matching of data.